 Mobile phones can be a distraction, a trigger or on occasions a safeguarding concern, therefore we discourage pupils from bringing mobile phones into school.
-There is a safe place for them to be locked away should pupils want them to be.
+There is a safe place for them to be locked away should pupils want them to be and we encourage pupils to do this.
 We are also aware that the lack of being able to contact family may provoke extreme anxiety responses and in turn create situations that are incompatible with the safety of others or the pupil concerned.
-As such, how mobile phone expectations are managed will be personalised to each pupil.
+As such, pupils are welcome to bring mobile phones into the schools but should not use them during lesson time.
+The school will not accept any responsibility for damage/loss of a mobile phone during the school day.